uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 billion from 2016–17 to 2018–19.
 However, after opposition from Aboriginal leaders, the proposed legislation was put on hold, pending agreement on the principles for a new Act.

-Based on all that it has heard from thousands of former students and family members throughout the country, the Commission is convinced that such an Act must recognize the importance of education in strengthening the cultural identity of Aboriginal people and providing a better basis for success.
+Based on all that it has heard from thousands of former students and family members throughout the country, the Commission is convinced that such an Act must recognize the importance of education in strengthening the cultural identity of Aboriginal people and<!--x-->
+providing a better basis for success.
 Albert Marshall, a former student of the Shubenacadie residential school in Nova Scotia, made this point forcefully to the Commission.

-The current education system has been designed to completely eradicate who I am and to kill that Indian Mi’kmaq spirit that’s in me.
+> The current education system has been designed to completely eradicate who I am and to kill that Indian Mi’kmaq spirit that’s in me.
 But I do know I need knowledge and I need education.
 But the kind of education I need has to be reflective of who I am as a Mi’kmaq.
 And that knowledge that I get, that I will receive, I have a responsibility with that knowledge to pass it down so others will benefit from it…
 The kind of legacy that I want to leave my children in the future generations is one of which they will be able to excel, they will be able to compete without having to worry about is the education system going to further eradicate their selves.[^65]

-Call to Action
+#### Call to Action

-10)	 We call upon the federal government to draft new Aboriginal education legislation with the full participation and informed consent of Aboriginal peoples.
+10. We call upon the federal government to draft new Aboriginal education legislation with the full participation and informed consent of Aboriginal peoples.

-The new legislation would include a commitment to sufficient funding and would incorporate the following principles: i.
-Providing sufficient funding to close identified educational achievement gaps within one generation. ii.
-Improving education attainment levels and success rates. iii.
-Developing culturally appropriate curricula. iv.
-Protecting the right to Aboriginal languages, including the teaching of Aboriginal languages as credit courses.
+The new legislation would include a commitment to sufficient funding and would incorporate the following principles:
+    1. Providing sufficient funding to close identified educational achievement gaps within one generation.
+    2. Improving education attainment levels and success rates.
+    3. Developing culturally appropriate curricula.
+    4. Protecting the right to Aboriginal languages, including the teaching of Aboriginal languages as credit courses.
-v.
-Enabling parental and community responsibility, control, and accountability, similar to what parents enjoy in public school systems. vi.
-Enabling parents to fully participate in the education of their children. vii.
-Respecting and honouring Treaty relationships.
+    5. Enabling parental and community responsibility, control, and accountability, similar to what parents enjoy in public school systems.
+    6. Enabling parents to fully participate in the education of their children.
+    7. Respecting and honouring Treaty relationships.

-Métis and Inuit education
+### Métis and Inuit education

 Provincial and territorial schools are the only option for Métis students, other Aboriginal children without recognized status, and those First Nation and Inuit children who do not live on reserves or who do live on reserves but attend provincial schools.
 Their educational outcomes are not significantly better than those who attend First Nation schools on reserves or in their home communities.[^66]
-Jurisdictional disputes between the federal and provincial governments over responsibility for Métis education continue to be a major obstacle to ensuring that Métis people have control over the education of their young people.
+Jurisdictional disputes between the federal and provincial governments over responsibility for Métis education continue to be a major<!--x-->
+obstacle to ensuring that Métis people have control over the education of their young people.
 The Métis remain without recognized jurisdiction and authority even though they have equal protection under Section 35 of the Constitution.[^67]
 The result is that Métis children generally are educated in public or Catholic school systems in which school boards are not specifically held accountable for the education needs of Métis children.[^68]